sfepy/sfepy/doc/users_guide.rst

 Probing
 -------

 Probing applies interpolation to output the solution along specified paths.
+There are two ways of probing:

+- *VTK* probes: It is the simple way of probing using the `'post_process_hook'`.
+It generates matplotlib figures with the probing results and previews of the mesh with the probe paths.
+See :doc:`primer` or :ref:`linear_elasticity-its2D_5` example.

-As mentioned in :ref:`miscellaneous_options`, it relies on defining two additional functions, namely the `'gen_probes'` function, that should create the required probes (see :mod:`sfepy.discrete.probes`), and the `'probe_hook'` function that performs the actual probing of the results for each of the probes.
+- *SfePy* probes: As mentioned in :ref:`miscellaneous_options`, it relies on defining two additional functions, namely the `'gen_probes'` function, that should create the required probes (see :mod:`sfepy.discrete.probes`), and the `'probe_hook'` function that performs the actual probing of the results for each of the probes.
 This function can return the probing results, as well as a handle to a corresponding matplotlib figure.
-See :doc:`primer` for additional explanation.
+See :ref:`linear_elasticity-its2D_4` for additional explanation.

 Available Solvers
 -----------------